cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionTargetHttpsProxy.python.md

 If it is not provided, the provider region is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.18.0/docs/resources/google_compute_region_target_https_proxy#region GoogleComputeRegionTargetHttpsProxy#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_compute_region_target_https_proxy#region GoogleComputeRegionTargetHttpsProxy#region}

+---

+##### `ssl_certificates`<sup>Optional</sup> <a name="ssl_certificates" id="@cdktf/provider-google-beta.googleComputeRegionTargetHttpsProxy.GoogleComputeRegionTargetHttpsProxy.Initializer.parameter.sslCertificates"></a>

+- *Type:* typing.List[str]

+URLs to SslCertificate resources that are used to authenticate connections between users and the load balancer.

+At least one SSL certificate must be specified.
+Currently, you may specify up to 15 SSL certificates. sslCertificates do not apply when the load balancing scheme is set to INTERNAL_SELF_MANAGED.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.19.0/docs/resources/google_compute_region_target_https_proxy#ssl_certificates GoogleComputeRegionTargetHttpsProxy#ssl_certificates}

 ---